 Digital skills in the public sector: The digital competencies and abilities required for a digitally prepared public workforce, including digital user skills, digital professional skills, complementary digital skills and digital management and leadership skills

 The OECD fact-finding mission team found a consensus among the ecosystem of stakeholders about the need to improve the digital skills availability in the public sector.
 According to the digital transformation draft strategy, the Government of Lebanon is willing to develop the digital skills of its civil servants in the public sector.
 The government has the goal of training 20 000 civil servants on various digital services in five years.
 This will be backed up by the launch of a digital academy with online training courses to build and improve digital skills and competencies of citizens and civil servants.
 Such training should be strategic, evaluative and consider the nature of jobs in the Lebanese public sector, including all central government employees such as contractual employees, temporary employees and daily workers in addition to civil servants.
+In 2016, OMSAR had launched a large-scale e-learning project “Boost Yourself” for officials across the public sector to familiarise themselves with digital learning solutions.
+It was complete with over hundreds of courses in Information Technology or Microsoft Office to name a few.
+2 871 public sector employees participated with 1 519 finishing at least three courses.
 Beyond the investments on the user and professional skills, the Government of Lebanon could also consider prioritising the development of digital talent and culture among the public workforce in order to build a digital mindset across the administration that understands the benefits and challenges of the digital transformation underway.

 Public trust: The extent to which people hold a positive perception about the actions of their government and how this can influence the level of ambition or priorities of the digital government strategy

 Lebanon is a country where there has not been much trust in public institutions for many years.
 The recent protests in 2019 and the beginning of 2020 called for an end to a political regime maintained by a governing elite.
 The Arab Barometer underlines that in 2019, less than 20% of the Lebanese trust the government and 96% believe that corruption is endemic (Gohsn and Parkinson, 2019[10]).
 The Government of Lebanon has given itself the goal of building more public trust by accountability, fighting inequality, corruption and bribery and acting in the best interests and demands of its people for a better standard of living and increased facilities in the public sector.
 The implementation and use of neutral and secure digital tools for public and financial services will be beneficial and essential in the digital transformation draft strategy.
+A positive example is the deployment of Courts Automation software, data centres and infrastructure in 2018 in a bid to restore public trust in the Lebanese justice system by increasing efficiency and transparency in case management.
+Another important tool and process to be highligted is the digital Appointment Mechanism for senior vacant positions in the public administrations that was created in 2012, to combat corruption in the form of favouritism or nepotism.
 Such digital tools should have an impact on Lebanon's public governance as they will support the administration to restore citizens' trust, help increase the country's digital economy, and create the foundations for improved well-being across the population.

 Diversity: The wide range of cultural, linguistic, ethnic, religious and socio-economic characteristics in the population